The Tool I Could Never Imagine Starting The Year Without

 Here’s why it’s so magical.

-• Routines!
+• Creates Routines!

-• I train my kids to take out their folders, notebooks and packets every day and start the bellringer first thing
+• I train my kids to take out their folders, notebooks, and packets every day and start the bellringer first thing

-• Bellringer is incorporated into the packet
+• Bellringer is incorporated into the packet, with space to add answers to projected questions

 • Great way to incorporate classroom jobs (packet manager, grader/stamper)

-• Follows Lesson Plan Framework
+• Follows My Lesson Plan Framework

 • Flexible, Student-Interest Led Input